 This morning during a guided meditation practice, I heard words I needed to hear.
 The words, which my yoga teacher read, were Swami Satchidinanda’s.
 Since I don’t have the text, I’ll paraphrase.
 The basic idea is God is always there.

 Things often seem mysterious, and the meaning of life eludes us.
 We question why we’re here or how a merciful God would allow suffering or obscure the solutions to our problems.

 Yet we see others who have tremendous faith, even when they don’t understand why some things seem so bleak.
-(They also practice gratitude and experience joy, but that’s another topic.)
+(Many of them also practice gratitude and experience joy, but that’s another topic.)

 God is Always There

 Swami Satchidananda explains that devotion gradually progresses throughout the spiritual journey.
 We don’t earn a deeper understanding of God with effort.
 No matter how hard we try or want it, the truth is, we may not be ready to move on.

 In prayer (or in trying to understand God or decide if we believe in a higher power in the first place), we often expect suffering to disappear.
-We think if there’s a God, we should get what we want in life.
+We may think if there’s a God, we should get what we want in life.
 Or least things should be easier.

-Our meditation in yoga class offered some insight into God’s silence.
-Maybe the reason for the apparent silence is we’re not ready to hear.
-We may think we are, especially if our lives are painful and we see union with God as the antidote to suffering.
+Our meditation in this morning’s yoga class offered some insight into God’s silence.
+Maybe the reason for the silence is we’re not yet ready to hear.
+We may think we are, especially if our lives are painful and we see union with God as the solution to suffering.
 And we may wonder why God seems to reject us when we desire connection so deeply.

 But what if God is revealing what we can handle for now and no more?
 Perhaps understanding more will mean more is expected of us.
 So maybe for now, God is giving us a break.